dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 ## Build the image

 Make sure you have a valid Dockerfile in the current directory, and the Docker daemon is running for this command to work as expected.
+Usage: `docker build [OPTIONS] PATH | URL | -`
 ```
 docker build -t testnode .
 ```